Hyle-org/devhub-hyle/docs/developers/using-the-cli/connect-to-devnet.md

 Hylé provides a public devnet where you can test your applications.

-!!!note
-We currently make no guarantees on the public devnet stability.
-It can be reset at any time.
+**We currently make no guarantees on the public devnet stability.
+It can be reset at any time.**
-We will keep this page updated with the latest information.

 ## Create your wallet on our public devnet